 Though most national parks don’t allow dogs on trails, there are many state parks that do.
 For more information on finding dog-friendly trails in your state, visit Hike With Your Dog.
 Also, almost every city has trails pretty close by that you can explore with your canine companion.
 Even city streets can be used for a hiking adventure.
 Take a local map and mark off a path up and down streets, adding a hill or two for more strenuous exercise.
 Don’t forget to pack a first-aid kit, poop bags, and plenty of water.

 A fairly new sport called nose work uses the amazing capabilities of the canine nose and accommodates almost every type of dog.
 It can be done competitively or just as an enjoyable activity.

 All dogs should receive some obedience training.
 How far you take it is up to you; some people want their dogs to compete in serious obedience trials, while others just want a dog who will obey simple cues in daily life.
 In either case, both you and your dog will enjoy the benefits of better communication and the increased bond between you that results from time spent together teaching, learning, and practicing.
 For more information, call your local animal shelter and ask for a referral for a training class.

 Playing hide-and-seek with a toy or item of clothing can be a tracking challenge for your dog.
 In winter, a fun game is to place a glove (with a treat inside for extra enticement) just under the surface of the snow.

 Using clicker training or lure training (using treats for motivation) to teach your dog to do tricks is a great way to spend time with your dog, improve your relationship, and make obedience training even more fun.
 Once you and your dog have a repertoire of tricks, you can show off your wonder dog!
-Here are two websites on clicker training: Clicker Training Center and Karen Pryor Clicker Training has lots of information about clicker training.
+Karen Pryor Clicker Training has lots of information about clicker training.

 Vacations with dogs